samuelborrasca/KarlAKL/README.md

 # KarlAKL

-Karl is an angle-modded alternate keyboard layout for ISO roswtag keyboards created by Turtlyn, very similar to her other layout Neon: https://codeberg.org/StrawberryTurtle/neon
+Karl is an angle-modded Kanata alternate keyboard layout for ISO roswtag keyboards created by Turtlyn, very similar to her other layout Neon: https://codeberg.org/StrawberryTurtle/neon

 It includes mirrored Y and one shot shift keys, and a repeat key.